Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Experiments

 \section{Experiments}

-As mid-day images are the most significant in understanding green-up and green-down across the year, the images captured between 10:00 a.m. and 2:00 p.m. daily ($9$ images per day) throughout the year are considered in this work.
-Based on data availability, the images captured from January 2017 to December 2020 are used for the training of our GAN model, and images from January 2021 to December 2021 are used for testing.
-Upon filtering the images based on the availability of GCC values provided by the PhenoCam Network, the number of training and test images, respectively, are 12,149 and 3,189 for Harvard Forest, and 12,307 and 3,227 for Bartlett Experimental Forest.
-For the purpose of training the GAN model, we use Adam optimizer with a learning rate of 0.0001 for the discriminator and 0.00005 for the generator, which are found to be best suited for our dataset.
-The beta1 value of Adam optimizer is set to 0.9 and 0.5 for Harvard and Bartlett Forests respectively, and beta2 value is set to 0.999 for both the sites.
-The following are the set of experiments that were conducted as part of this work.
+As mid-day images are the most significant in understanding green-up and green-down across the year, our experiments focus on the images captured daily between 10:00 a.m. and 2:00 p.m. ($9$ images per day) throughout the year.
+Based on data availability, the images captured from January 2017 to December 2020 are used for training our GAN model, while the images from January 2021 to December 2021 are used for testing.
+After filtering the images based on the availability of GCC values provided by the PhenoCam Network, the number of training and test images, respectively, are 12,149 and 3,189 for Harvard Forest, and 12,307 and 3,227 for Bartlett Experimental Forest.
+The GAN model is trained using the Adam optimizer, with learning rates of 0.0001 for the discriminator and 0.00005 for the generator, as these configurations are found to perform best on our dataset.
+The beta1 parameter of the Adam optimizer is set to 0.9 for Harvard Forest and 0.5 for Bartlett Forest, and the beta2 parameter is set to 0.999 for both sites.